Of Gods and Men (film): Box office

 362,671 tickets were sold during the first five days of the French theatrical run.
 This can be compared to the director's last film, The Young Lieutenant, which had 197,783 admissions after the same number of days in 2005.
 Of Gods and Men went on to top the French box office for four consecutive weeks.
 After the fifth week it dropped to number three, having been overtaken by Despicable Me and You Will Meet a Tall Dark Stranger, which both premiered that week.
 It had received 3,202,645 admissions in France.

-In United Kingdom, Of Gods and men was distributed, the first week, in only 16 movie houses.
+In United Kingdom, Of Gods and Men was distributed, the first week, in only 16 movie houses.
 It was part, from the first weekend, of the 15 best at the box office.
-In United States, the movie was distributed, 25 February, in only 33 theaters.
+In United States, the film was distributed, 25 February, in only 33 theaters.
 It is part, from the first week, of the 25 best at the box office.

 Accolades

 The Cannes Film Festival jury, led by American director Tim Burton, honoured the film with the Grand Prix.
-The Grand Prix is the festival's second most prestigious award, after the Palme d'Or which was won by Uncle Boonmee Who Can Recall His Past Lives in 2010.
 Of Gods and Men also received the Prize of the Ecumenical Jury.
 In France, it won the César Awards 2011 for Best Film, Lonsdale as Best Supporting Actor and Best Cinematography.
 In total it was nominated in eleven categories, which was more than any other film that year.
 The other nominations were for Wilson as Best Actor, Olivier Rabourdin as Best Supporting Actor, Best Director, Best Original Screenplay, Best Sound, Best Editing, Best Costume Design and Best Production Design.
 It won the 16th Lumière Award for Best Film and Lonsdale received the Best Actor prize.
 It was also nominated for Best Director and Wilson as Best Actor.

 At the 23rd European Film Awards, the film was nominated for Best Film and Best Cinematography.
 It received the 2010 National Board of Review Award for Best Foreign Language Film.
 The British Academy of Film and Television Arts nominated it for Best Film Not in the English Language at the 64th BAFTA Awards.
 It was selected as France's submission for the Academy Award for Best Foreign Language Film at the 83rd Academy Awards, but it did not make the final shortlist.